AGumbert/EEG-Data-Processing/README.md

 Here are the stages in the current data processing pipeline:

 1. Run "preprocess_Andrew_quality_sheets.m" on raw participant data files.
-   Quality sheets will be produced in the "data_quality_sheets" folder.
+   Quality sheets will be produced in a folder called "data_quality_sheets".
-   In addition, artifact rejection information will appear in the "art_rej_from_dq", and channel spectrum data will appear in the "spectrum_map_outputs" folder.
+   In addition, artifact rejection information will appear in a folder named "art_rej_from_dq", and channel spectrum data will appear in the "spectrum_map_outputs" folder.
 These files can all be used to help determine which channels should be interpolated in steps 2 and 3.

 2. Run "analyze_quality_sheets.py" in the "data_quality_sheets" folder.
    Quality sheets will be changed with color to indicate outlier measurements.
    Specifically, the cells of outlier measurements will become red.
-   Colored quality sheets from the Python script will appear in the "quality_sheets_color" folder in the main directory.
+   Colored quality sheets from the Python script will appear in a folder named "quality_sheets_color" folder in the main directory.

 3. Look through the quality sheets and identify channels with more than 50% outlier measurements for the purpose of interpolation.
-Note these channels for each participant as a cell array in the "interpolated_channels.txt" file in the "data_quality_sheets_color" folder.
+Note these channels for each participant as a cell array in the "interpolated_channels.txt" file in the "data_quality_sheets_color" folder. ("interpolated_channels.txt" is not public on GitHub)

-4. Run "preprocess_Andrew_raw_to_ICA.m" on each participant.
+5. Run "preprocess_Andrew_raw_to_ICA.m" on each participant.
 Remove the appropriate channels when prompted according to the results of the previous step.
-   This will generate data sets in the "EEGsets_before_ICA_rejection" folder.
+   This will generate data sets in a folder named "EEGsets_before_ICA_rejection".
    For reference, artifact rejection sets from this script will appear in the "art_rej_before_ICA" folder.

-5. Run ICLabel on each participant, and reject the components of each participant that are labeled with more than 50% eye, or are obviously from muscle or channel noise rather than neural activity.
-Save the post-ICA rejection sets to the "EEGsets_after_ICA_rejection" folder.
+6. Run ICLabel on each participant, and reject the components of each participant that are labeled with more than 50% eye, or are obviously from muscle or channel noise rather than neural activity.
+Save the post-ICA rejection sets to a folder named "EEGsets_after_ICA_rejection".

-6. Run the "preprocess_Andrew_ICA_to_processed_ERP.m" script on the data sets generated in the previous step.
-This will generate ERP sets in the "ERPsets" folder.
+7. Run the "preprocess_Andrew_ICA_to_processed_ERP.m" script on the data sets generated in the previous step.
+This will generate ERP sets in a folder named "ERPsets".
 For reference, EEG sets will appear in the "Processed_EEGsets" folder, and final artifact rejection information will appear in the "art_rej_after_ICA" folder.

-7. Compute a grand ERP average across all ERP sets from the previous step, and then perform visualization or statistical analysis as desired.
+9. Compute a grand ERP average across all ERP sets from the previous step, and then perform visualization or statistical analysis as desired.

    "preprocess_Andrew_plot_grand_avrg.m" can be used to produce plots